We continue with the 3D printing section with this entry about 3D printing materials.

 ASA (Acrylic Styrene Acrylonitrile)

-It is a material similar to ABS in terms of mechanical characteristics, but with greater resistance to UV rays, so it withstands better in outdoor applications.
+It is a material similar to ABS in terms of mechanical characteristics, but with greater resistance to UV rays, so it holds up better in outdoor applications.

-It is quite expensive and has the same problems as ABS in terms of difficulty of printing and emission of vapors and odors.
+It is quite expensive, and has the same problems as ABS in terms of printing difficulty and emission of fumes and odors.

 PC (Polycarbonate), PA (Polyamide), Carbon Fiber

-We finish by putting all these materials in the “same category”.
-All of them have excellent mechanical properties, but they are extremely difficult to print.
+We finish by putting all these materials in the “same bag”.
+They all have excellent mechanical properties, but are extremely difficult to print.

 We leave them there for now, because they are advanced materials and beyond the reach of most home printers.